 Don’t be too concerned about the high averages for some of the probes listed as disabled as the hotspot metering extension uses a scorecard not impacted by large outliers as a result of object allocation and the follow-up garbage collection.

-After refining the agent instrumentation plan once again with the new metering model and then re-executing the benchmark the list of probes disabled during the run is now down to a very small number.
+After refining the agent instrumentation plan once again with the new metering model and then re-executing the benchmark the list of probes disabled during the run is now down to a minuscule number.

-After another refinement iteration the list of probes disabled during the course of the benchmark has shrunk down to just one.
+After another refinement iteration, the list of probes disabled during the benchmark has shrunk down to just one.

-Finally a benchmark run with no dynamic disablement of probes.
-All that is instrumented remains measured.
+Finally, a benchmark execution with no dynamic disablement of probes – all instrumented remains measured.

-I performed a similar process as outlined above this time with an alternative meter and the final results show a very strong similarity though the hotspot thresholds would not exactly match across such different measures.
+I performed a similar process as outlined above this time with an alternative meter and the final results show a high similarity though the hotspot thresholds would not exactly match across such different measures.

 Those familiar with the Reactor codebase and the third party libraries it uses might be surprised with the limited number of probes listed for these packages in the metering tables above.
 The reason for this is the enablement of the